 You will need to be reasonably fit for some of the work.
 Donald and Xinia work very hard, but their patience and sense of humour make for a cheerful working atmosphere.
 Volunteers will not have to work very early in the morning nor late at night.
 The working schedule, though intense, is intended to be exhilarating, not exhausting.

 Given the nature of conservation/community development volunteer work, there are often numerous circumstances out of our control (e.g. the weather, relying on materials to be delivered in time, etc).
 Please understand that we will do our absolute best to keep tasks as described in project overview however if changes do need to be made we thank you in advance for your cooperation, flexibility and positive attitude.

-In terms of trips into town from the finca itself, the local bus runs every hour to and from the nearby town of San Isidro, from a bus stop twenty-five minutes walking distance from the project site.
-Coming back from the town, volunteers in the past have found it easier to take a taxi all the way back up to the finca (about 6000 colones); the bus back is a cheaper option, but the walk from the bus stop is a good 40 minutes uphill.
+In terms of trips into town from the Finca itself, the local bus runs every hour to and from the nearby town of San Isidro, from a bus stop twenty-five minutes walking distance from the project site.
+Coming back from the town, volunteers in the past have found it easier to take a taxi all the way back up to the Finca (about 6000 colonies); the bus back is a cheaper option, but the walk from the bus stop is a good 40 minutes uphill.

 The volunteers will stay with La Gran Vista family in a rustic cabin.
-There are four rooms set aside for the students, with two bunk beds in each, also there are a open place to set Camping Tents with room for six peoples or more.
+There are four rooms set aside for the students, with two bunk beds in each, also there is an open place to set Camping Tents with room for six peoples or more.